 The holiday season is upon us!
 Since most of us are likely to stay indoors this year, we might as well make the most of it and stream some great titles alone or with the family.
 Here at Android Authority, we hit up some awesome Netflix shows, new and old.
 A bunch of us also looked beyond Netflix to watch fresh titles on Hulu and HBO Max.
 We enjoyed everything from scintillating thrillers to stress-busting documentaries, nail-biting crime dramas, and even some good ol’ sci-fi sagas.
 So, without further ado, here are Team AA’s suggestions for what to stream on popular streaming services.

-Don’t expect to find only newly released titles from October on this list.
+Don’t expect to find only newly released titles from November on this list.
 For that, you can always head to our dedicated streaming section or check out our best lists for popular services like Netflix, Amazon Prime Video, Disney Plus, and more.

 Streamed by: Adamya Sharma, Editor